Why You Should Be Recycling

-Each year, we curlies use a plethora of plastic bottles for our hair products.
-Just think of the shampoo, conditioner, leave-ins, styling and finishing products you use on any given day.
+Picture the shampoo, conditioner, leave-ins, styling and finishing products you use on any given day.
 Depending on your hair care routine and on how many products you use in your routine, you could be going through close to 40 bottles each year (assuming three bottles each month).
 For Product Junkies, this number is likely to be even higher.
+That makes for a plethora of plastic packaging that you are disposing of every year.

 Of course, both the size of the bottle as well as how much you use will determine how many bottles you use.
 That said, have you considered what your bottle usage may be doing to the environment?
 Is there an eco-friendly way to be a curly girl?